-Vaginal atrophy is the term used to describe the thinning of vaginal tissue, which can lead to irritation and dryness of the vaginal walls.
+Vaginal atrophy (also known as atrophic vaginitis, vulvovaginal atrophy, or urogenital atrophy) is the term used to describe the thinning of vaginal tissue, which can lead to irritation and dryness of the vaginal walls.

-The use of douches, perfumed toilet paper or soaps, and some drugs, such as antihistamines can further irritate vaginal dryness and shouldn't be used by women suffering from its symptoms.
-If you are experiencing vaginal dryness, try increasing your liquid intake to up to 8 glasses of water a day.
+The use of douches, perfumed toilet paper or soaps, and some drugs, such as antihistamines, can further irritate vaginal dryness and shouldn't be used by women suffering from its symptoms.
+If you’re experiencing vaginal dryness, try increasing your liquid intake to up to 8 glasses of water a day.

 For some women, vaginal atrophy may cause an increase in the vagina's alkalinity.
 These higher pH levels can put women at a higher risk for a vaginal infection, also called vaginitis.